-During the year, we offer the Coastal Systems Module and Freshwater Systems Module of the Florida Master Naturalist Program, which prepares participants to share their knowledge with others.
+During the year, we offer several of the Florida Master Naturalist Program modules, which prepares participants to share their knowledge with others.
 FMNP is an adult education UF/IFAS Extension program developed by the University of Florida and provided by many Extension offices and participating organizations (like Mote Marine Laboratory) throughout the state of Florida.

 The Florida Master Naturalist Program prepares participants to share their knowledge with others in a positive way that helps others feel a greater connection to the land and sea and to help others develop their own personal environmental ethics.

 Information on the ecology of Florida's systems is an integral part of the program, but the goal is not to create experts in botany, herpetology or any other discipline.
 Instead, the Florida Master Naturalist Program initiates a life-long process of learning, observation and of sharing with others.
-Students have the opportunity to increase their knowledge of Florida's natural systems, of the plants and animals that depend upon these systems and of the role of humans play in shaping our past, determining our future and as environmental stewards.
+Students have the opportunity to increase their knowledge of Florida's natural systems, of the plants and animals that depend upon these systems and of the role humans play in shaping our past, determining our future and as environmental stewards.

 Who Should Attend